jtp-aca/pr_template/.github/pull_request_template.md

   - Temporarily commented-out code is an exception.
 It should be noted.

 ## Merge Instructions
-__When merging PRs to Integration and Master/Main/Trunk, use the Squash merge option.__
+ - When merging PRs to Integration use the Squash merge option.
+ - When merging PRs to master/main/trunk __DO NOT__ use the Squash merge option.

 ## Tips
 - Press "." to open this PR in a browser-based vscode.